tigerabrodi/data-intensive-apps/README.md

 #### Sort Order in Column Storage

 - **Purpose:** Enhances query performance and compression efficiency.
-- **How it Works:** Data is sorted row-wise but stored column-wise; primary sort columns show strong compression.
+- **How it Works:** Data is sorted row-wise but stored column-wise.
+Primary sort columns show strong compression.
 - **Use Case:** Beneficial for range queries and analytics where sorting by specific keys (like dates or categories) is common.

 #### Writing to Column-Oriented Storage

 - **Purpose:** To manage updates and new data insertions efficiently in a columnar format.
-- **How it Works:** Uses structures like LSM-trees; writes are first accumulated in-memory and then merged into on-disk column files.
+- **How it Works:** Uses structures like LSM-trees.
+Writes are first accumulated in-memory and then merged into on-disk column files.
 - **Use Case:** Suitable for systems where read performance is critical, and writes can be batched and processed periodically.

 #### Aggregation: Data Cubes and Materialized Views